Thermodynamic properties and Hilbert space of the human brain: Results and Discussion

 From the first law of thermodynamics,

-Where $U$ is the internal energy, and $\triangle {U}$ denotes the increment of $U$. $Q$ denotes the heat that the system has absorbed, and $W$ indicates the work that the environment has done to the system.
+where $U$ is the internal energy, and $\triangle {U}$ denotes the change in $U$. $Q$ denotes the heat that the system has absorbed, and $W$ indicates the work that the environment has done to the system.
 From the result in part A, the internal energy does not change significantly, so we have $\triangle{U}=0$.
 Accordingly,